To encourage the country’s passion for the grape, China is building French-style chateaus and Italianate castles around the country.

-At Chateau Changyu Reina, honey-colored brick towers enclose wide cobbled courtyards, and vast, wood-beamed halls look as if they are prepared to host an imminent medieval banquet.
-At first glance, the Italianate castle and winery could have been built hundreds of years ago, in Italy’s Tuscan hills.
+Chateau Changyu Reina has honey-colored brick towers that enclose wide cobbled courtyards.
+Wood-beamed halls look as if they are prepared to host an imminent medieval banquet.
+It seems the Italianate castle and winery could have been built hundreds of years ago, in Italy’s Tuscan hills.

 The chateau is but one part of an ambitious 600 million yuan ($86.9 million) complex completed four years ago just outside the city of Xi’an, in Shaanxi province in central China.
 It is a prodigious winemaking operation powered by more than 2,000 acres of vines.
 Currently, it’s annually churning out 5,000 bottles, mostly merlot—and the goal is to drastically scale up.
 The cellars at Chateau Changyu Reina have room for as many as 150,000 oak barrels.

 The faux-historic halls of the castle are also home to an interactive exhibition that walks visitors through the history and making of wine.
 Mirrors encourage visitors to stick out their tongues to examine their taste buds; there’s a statue of Bacchus, plus a wall that showcases the various strata of soil, or terroir.
 Inexplicably, a giant, smiling face resembling a cartoon grape beams out from one corner.
 An oversized globe spotlights the world’s other wine regions, while a table covered in Perspex tubes and buttons asks users to see if they can match a region to a scent.
 There’s even a room dedicated to former Chinese leaders (none of whom seem to be enjoying a glass of wine).